ibm-cloud-docs/ContinuousDelivery/devsecops-promotion-pipeline.md

 ## Running the promotion pipeline
 {: #cd-devsecops-promotion-pipelinerun}

-Use the manual promotion trigger to run the promotion Pipeline.
+Use the manual promotion trigger to run the promotion pipeline.
 If the source (master) branch is ahead of the target (prod) branch, the pipeline creates a promotion pull request that you can review and edit.
-If the source branch is behind the target, the promotion pipeline fails with the `All changes have already been promoted.` message.
+If the source branch is behind the target, the promotion pipeline fails with the `All changes have already been promoted` message.

 To modify the default values of the promotion pull request, or to promote from an alternative source to target, users can modify the inputs from the Pipeline Environment Variables UI.